 Adds SourceGear Vault VCS support.

-- Put Vault Java API jars (available with Java Command Line client) into <TeamCity Data Directory>/plugins/VaultAPI/lib folder.
+- Put the Vault Java API jars (available with Java Command Line client) into the <TeamCity Data Directory>/plugins/VaultAPI/lib folder.

-Vault Java API jars can be found at vaultJavaCLC##/lib directory where ## are digits corresponding Vault version.
+The Vault Java API jars can be found in the vaultJavaCLC##/lib directory, where ## are the digits corresponding to the Vault version.

 Specify repository connection settings.